-Chief Executive Officer of Faurecia Aged 64 (1) Dual French and German citizen Professional address: 128, avenue du Maréchal de Lattre de Tassigny 87000 Limoges Number of Legrand shares held: 1,000 Education Term of office Patrick Koller is a graduate of Nancy Polytech (formerly École Supérieure des Sciences et Technologies de l'Ingénieur de Nancy - ESSTIN) and of the French Institute of Date of 1st appointment: 2018 Expiry date of current term of office: 2025 Management (Institut Français de Gestion - IFG).
-Directorships and other roles held in companies or other types of organization in France or abroad during the last five financial years Professional Background Directorships and other roles within the Legrand Group Directorships and other roles outside the Legrand Group Patrick Koller has been the Chief Executive Officer of Faurecia since July 1, 2016 and Vice Chairman of the Shareholders' Current: Current: Committee of HELLA since 2022.
+Chief Executive Officer of Faurecia Aged 64 (1)

+Dual French and German citizen

+Patrick Koller is a graduate of Nancy Polytech (formerly École Supérieure des Sciences et Technologies de l'Ingénieur de Nancy - ESSTIN) and of the French Institute of Management (Institut Français de Gestion - IFG).

+Patrick Koller has been the Chief Executive Officer of Faurecia since July 1, 2016 and Vice Chairman of the Shareholders' Committee of HELLA since 2022.
 He first joined the Faurecia Group in 2006 as Executive Vice President of the Business Group Faurecia Automotive Seating (now called Faurecia Seating), a position he held until February 2, 2015.
-During that period, he Director of Legrand: Member of the Nomination and Governance Committee (since 2018) Member of the Compensation Committee (since 2019) Companies Faurecia - Chief Executive Officer (since 2016) - Director (since 2017) Vice Chairman of the Shareholders' Committee of HELLA (since 2022) held many executive roles in Faurecia group subsidiaries, including Faurecia China Holding Over the last five financial years: Non-corporate roles Co., Ltd. (China), Faurecia Components Pisek, S.r.o.
-(Czech Republic), Faurecia None Director of the Fondation du Collège de France (since 2017) Automotive GmbH (Germany), and Faurecia NHK Co., Ltd. (Japan).
-On February 2, 2015, Over the last five financial years:

-Officer, a position he held until June 30, 2016.
+During that period, he held many executive roles in Faurecia group subsidiaries, including Faurecia China Holding Co., Ltd. (China), Faurecia Components Pisek, S.r.o.
+(Czech Republic), Faurecia Automotive GmbH (Germany), and Faurecia NHK Co., Ltd. (Japan).
+On February 2, 2015, he was appointed Deputy Chief Operating Officer, a position he held until June 30, 2016.

 He has also held senior management positions in several other major industrial companies: he was Chief Executive Officer of Rhodia Polyamide Intermediates until 2003 and then Group Industrial and Purchasing Director until 2006.
 He was also Managing Director of the Engine Cooling Europe Division at Valeo until 2000.